BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

   </div>
 </div>

 There are six horizontal/vertical doorways, four diagonal gateways, and eight portals, making up 18 connections between the six boxes.
-It has 281 pices total (might not be the latest count), 69 are in 18 portals, 212 are in six boxes.
+It has 281 pieces total (might not be the latest count), 69 are in 18 portals, 212 are in six boxes.

-212 pices come from 128 main pices, that come from 25 main pices, that come from 5 main categories, where we have 14, 5, 3, 2, 1, respectively.
-First four groups are in the first stage of knowledge (24 and 24), then we add pices 1 and 2.
+212 pieces come from 128 main pieces, that come from 25 main pieces, that come from 5 main categories, where we have 14, 5, 3, 2, 1, respectively.
+First four groups are in the first stage of knowledge (24 and 24), then we add pieces 1 and 2.
 The second and third stage both on the right and wrong path have the first two groups and the last one, that's 19 and 1.

-101 and 103 are there to hide pices in.
+101 and 103 are there to hide pieces in.
 19 in 101, 19 in 103, to make things simpler.
 Either within our control or outside of our control.
-24 + 24 + 20 + 20 + 20 + 20 = 128, 128 + 4 + 60 + 20 = 212 Pices in 6 boxes.
-4 added pices to hide pices and 80 duplications.
+24 + 24 + 20 + 20 + 20 + 20 = 128, 128 + 4 + 60 + 20 = 212 Pieces in 6 boxes.
+4 added pieces to hide pieces and 80 duplications.

 ## Definitions And Backgrounds